-Ten historic barns in western Iowa will be highlighted during a two-day Iowa Barn Foundation tour from 8:30 am to 5:30 pm on both days.
+Ten historic barns in western Iowa were highlighted during a two-day Iowa Barn Foundation tour from 8:30 am to 5:30 pm on both days.
+Over 400 visitors were reported to have visited the barns.

 The annual June Iowa Barn Foundation area tours highlight barns in different counties each year.

-The “social” hour for this tour will be held Saturday noon at Twisted Tail, a renowned barbecue restaurant in Beebeetown in the beautiful Loess Hills.
+The “social” hour for this tour was held Saturday noon at Twisted Tail, a renowned barbecue restaurant in Beebeetown in the beautiful Loess Hills.

 The Iowa Barn Foundation, founded in 1997, is a non-profit organization dedicated to educating folks about Iowa's barns and encouraging their preservation.
 The foundation gives grants to private property owners for the restoration of their barns.
 These barns are included on the organization's annual all-state tour in September.
 The spring tour emphasizes barns in different areas of the state.